 Microseismic Monitoring of the Engineered Environment

-ASC specialises in providing microseismic monitoring of rock masses and concrete structures, particularly applied to Petroleum, Geothermal Energy, Mining, Radioactive Waste storage, Carbon Dioxide storage, Engineering and Laboratory Testing industries.
+ASC specialises in providing microseismic monitoring of rock masses and concrete structures, particularly applied to Petroleum, Shale Gas, Geothermal Energy, Mining, Radioactive Waste storage, Carbon Dioxide storage, Civil Engineering and Laboratory Testing industries.

 Microseismic and Acoustic Emission Processing Software

 ASC's software, InSite, provides an integrated tool for seismic processing, data management and visualisation.
-Developed over the past 11 years as a complete software solution for ASC’s consulting operations InSite is now used by many international organizations for in-house processing and management of seismic data.
+Developed over more than 15 years as a complete software solution for ASC’s consulting operations InSite is now used by many international organisations for in-house processing and management of seismic data.

 ASC also provides custom software solutions for specialized data acquisition and processing of their clients' data.